Rebecca Broussard

 Rebecca Broussard (born January 3, 1963) is an American actress and model.

 She was born in Louisville, Kentucky.
+She graduated from Henderson County High School in Henderson, Kentucky in 1981.

+Her mother, also named Rebecca Broussard, was a major figure in the world of equestrian eventing.

-From 1987 to 1988, Broussard was married to Richard Perry, a record executive who produced albums for Harry Nilsson, Julio Iglesias, Ringo Starr and Carly Simon.
+From 1987 to 1988, Broussard was married to Richard Perry, a record executive who produced albums for Harry Nilsson, Julio Iglesias, Ringo Starr, and Carly Simon.
 She and Perry did not have children together.
 Broussard has two children with actor Jack Nicholson, with whom she was in a relationship from 1989 to 1994: daughter Lorraine (born 1990) and son Ray Nicholson (born 1992).
 Since 2001, she has been married to actor Alex Kelly; they do not have any children together.